suffolklibraries/lgc/content/collections/events/skylarks-snape.md

     content:
       -
         type: text
-        text: 'If you require transport to or form the event, please contact Lucy-Eve on ' -
+        text: 'If you require transport to or from the event, please contact Lucy-Eve on ' -
         type: text
         marks: